 Eat More Frequently

-Similar to the above point, eating more frequently can help to regulate your blood sugar levels, reducing sugar cravings that cause headaches and irritability.
+Similar to the above point, eating more frequently can help to regulate your blood sugar levels, reducing sugar cravings that cause headaches and irritability from a keto diet.

 Eat enough fat